 The programme can unlock the potential of our young people, benefiting individuals, families, the Borders’ economy and society as a whole.
 A fundamental consideration for the project was to be able to connect classrooms and learning across our schools though a virtual learning environment thus overcoming access to opportunity caused by barriers with transport and geography.

-The evidence for looking at a new digital solution came from quality improvement visits to schools over the last 18-24 months.
-As part of this self- evaluation using How Good is Our School? (version 4), senior officers focus on the Learning, Teaching & Assessment quality indicator.
+The evidence for looking at a new digital solution came from quality improvement visits to schools.
+As part of this self evaluation using How Good is Our School? (version four), senior officers focus on the Learning, Teaching and Assessment quality indicator.
 The national expectation is:

-Another quality indicator we are not fulfilling adequately is Employability and Creativity.
-This has four key themes and all school must provide:
+Another quality indicator we are not fulfilling adequately is employability and creativity.
+This has four key themes and all schools must provide.

 Children and young people are innovative, confident and responsible in the use of technologies and staying safe online.
 They critically examine and make informed choices about the use of digital technology to enhance and personalise learning in school and where appropriate, beyond the school day.
 They anticipate and respond to new opportunities and threats caused by developments now and in the future.